24 Best Podcasts for Learning Korean in 2026

 Twinkling Korean sometimes features bilingual conversations between Korean and English speakers.
 Despite this, most of the over 100 episodes are in Korean.

 It does not immediately overwhelm you with grammatical rules.
 Later episodes include grammar.
-But they’re usually given in context with real-life examples and many new vocabularies.
+But they’re usually given in context with real-life examples and many new vocabulary words.

 While the audio doesn’t work on several platforms and websites, it does on Apple Podcasts.